 Unsurprisingly over the long-term, an orderly transition to achieve net zero by 2050 has the least negative impact on returns, arising from the risks associated around climate change.
-Early action on government policies and regulatory intervention to transition to net zero are projected to benefit the Fund and turn positive from a slight negative position with regard to transition risk, based on current holdings.
-With regards to the Net zero, but with a financial crisis scenario, a financial crisis has dented overall potential returns, particularly over the short-term, highlighted here through the sentiment shock.
+Early action on government policies and regulatory intervention to transition to net zero are projected to further benefit the Fund with regard to transition risk, based on current holdings.
+This is also reflected in the Net zero, but with a financial crisis scenario, however here a financial crisis has dented overall potential returns, particularly over the short-term, highlighted here through the sentiment shock factor.

-Meanwhile, the High Warming scenario - in other words, assuming no new government policies around climate change are implemented - suggests significant adverse effects on the Fund's returns over the long term.
+Meanwhile, the High warming scenario - in other words, assuming no new government policies around climate change are implemented - suggests significant adverse effects on the Fund's returns over the long term.
 The potential impact is most pronounced from failure to curb chronic physical consequences from climate change (such as rising sea levels, extreme heat, drought or flooding, for example).
 The projected, less-negative physical impacts on returns over the short term simply come from a delayed market pricing reaction to these effects within the High warming scenario.
 The Net zero scenario considers an early and progressive recognition of these risks, which is detrimental to returns at an earlier stage.